In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

-2. In the Application Builder, right-click on the root node in the Model Design View, corresponding to the HRTutorial [0.0] model, and then select Validate.
+2. In the Application Builder, right-click on the root node in the Model Design view, corresponding to the HRTutorial [0.0] model, and then select Validate.
 The validation report should raise no error.

-Now it's time to see your changes reflected in your application.
+It is now time to see your changes reflected in your application.

-1. Open your application from the Welcome Page.
+1. Open your application from the Welcome page.
 Notice the updated avatar.

 1. Open the user menu on the top-right corner, and then select Refresh Application.